SvenGroot/JumboCore/README.md

 .Net Core, and now .Net 6+.
 If you want to play around with Jumbo, this is the version you want;
 it's much easier to run than the original.

+If you're interested, there is a repository for the [original Jumbo](https://github.com/SvenGroot/Jumbo).
+It's only provided to preserve the history of the project, since this repository only contains the history of the port.
+There's no reason to try and use that version.

 Because this is a port of an older project, it mostly does not use any fancy new C# language features that were introduced after .Net Framework 4.0, except for the few places where I may have randomly updated some stuff.
 I'm sure the code could be improved in a lot of ways, but that's not